SamK-RFI/rfi-phd-training/Segmentation_with_Volume_Segmantics/README-VolSeg_Updated.md

 Development of this package is moving to the Rosalind Franklin Institute.
 A fork is now available at [https://github.com/rosalindfranklininstitute/volume-segmantics]

+New documentation for VolSeg 2.2 (including updated to 2.5D functionality) is currently being finalised and updated. the most up-to-date documentation reguarding this version can be found [here](https://github.com/rosalindfranklininstitute/aiimg_scripts/tree/main)

 <h1 align="center">
 Volume Segmantics
 - summer2024Branch (vers-2.1)